roboticsmick/OPEN_ROCKET/README.md

 ## Steps:
 ### Body tube fin slots
 1. Insert the laser cutter jigs into each end of the body tube.
 Rest the jigs on a flat surface and rotate and jiggle the tube until both jigs are sitting flat on the surface.
 Make sure they are still inserted into the tube.
+Add some masking tape to lock this position in place.
 2. The jig has 3 centre markers for marking 3 equidistant marks on the tube to align laser cutter.
 3. Mark the tube at the marker points, then use a right angle ruler to draw lines along motor tube.
 4. Measure up 66mm along the line and mark this point.
 This is where you will align the laser cutter centre point.
 5. Insert the laser cutter shield into the slot parallel with the laser cutter bed.
+Rotate this piece of plywood after each cut.
-5. Insert into laser cutter, and make sure the jig is alilgned squarley with the lasercutter in one corner.
+6. Make sure the laser cutter bed is correctly positioned and square in the lasercutter.
+Sometimes people bump it and it is not square.
+Insert the tube into laser cutter, and make sure the jig is aligned squarley with the lasercutter in one corner.
+The legs of the jig are square so it can be aligned against the lasercutter bed.
 It is important you place it in a repeatable position in the laser cutter, so that after the first cut of the fin slot, you can remove the jig, rotate it 120 degrees, then place it back into the same position.

 ![image](https://user-images.githubusercontent.com/70121687/190539946-2a6d1edc-40f7-4d40-bc77-3b58298a3882.png)
 ![image](https://user-images.githubusercontent.com/70121687/198918185-e3d2eaa2-3bdf-40a2-a3f9-f00003bbe4f9.png)

 6. Centre the laser cutter on the mark made at the 66mm point and load in the fin slot template.
+You can position the laser cutter pointer to be in the centre of the object to be cut.
 7. Cut the fin slot.
 8. Remove the laser cutter shield, and rotate it to a new position that is parrallel to the next fin slot to cut.
 9. Rotate the body tube, and reposition in the same location.